gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 ![Hide Column](/examples/images/2023-07-proposals-contracts/hide-formatting-column.png)

-In your template, you'll have details and text that remain the same across all projects such as formatting, section headers and your own Company information.
+In your template, you'll have details and text that remain the same across all projects such as formatting, section headers and your own company's information.
 That is the information you'll type directly into the template.
 You'll also have information that changes, such as **Project Name** or **Customer Name**.
 We can use variables containing column IDs as placeholders for that dynamic data.

 **Project Name**, **Customer Name** and **Customer Address** will all change based on the selected Project.
-So, this is information we should store in our *Projects* table.
-Add these three columns to the *Projects* table.
+So, this is information we should store in our `Projects` table.
+Add these three columns to the `Projects` table.

 ![Projects Table](/examples/images/2023-07-proposals-contracts/project-customer-columns.png)